Vision Scientific Ltd, is an Open University research spinoff company founded by Professors Jeff Johnson and Phil Picton in 1989.

-Our mission is to pursue scientific research through applications in the public and private sectors.
+Our mission is to pursue scientific research and education through applications in the public and private sectors.

 The company was born out of an academic project in the nineteen eighties with British Telecom Research Laboratories investigating the use of neural networks through the case study of recognising eyes in faces.
 We took a radically different approach to this problem using an approach based on discrete algebra rather than continuous analytic mathematics.
 For us the fundmental idea was that the greyscales of digital images determine relations between neigbouring pixels.
 In particular we experimented with classifying pixels according to whether their greyscales were lighter or darker than each of their four-neighbours, where four brighter/darker binary relations for four neighbours gives sixteen possible classes (ignoring greyscale equality).
 We were astonished when colour coded displays of the pixels showed that they formed coherent polygons, leading to our algebraic concept of gradient polygons.
 Vision Scientifc Ltd was formed to develop these ideas in the context of real world applications where the measure of success is solving clients' problems and adding value.